daminebenz/bbb-puppeteer/autotest002/README.md

-# autotest001
+# autotest002

 ## About

-This script runs 2 puppeteer instances and gets the Metrics and the performance stats and Memory Usage.
+This script runs 2 puppeteer instances and gets the Metrics and the Performance stats.

+This script is about Audio and Microphone testing while connecting to a Meeting conference.

 This script generates execution folder with the name `Date_ExecutionNum` (example: `01-01-2019_1`) inside autotest001 folder.